Pr0gm4n/thesequentials/README.md

 * the goal names in goals.txt (1.png on line 1, 2.png on line 2, ...)
 * the obstacles (a.png, b.png, c.png, ...)

 Please note, that __every__ line in the goals.txt needs to be ended by a newline character, even the last line.
+Also make sure that none of the goal names include digits.

 ### Map layouts
 Map layouts can easily be created in the folder Maps/layouts as plain text files.
 They contain 8 lines of 8 characters to describe an 8x8 grid map.
 Please note, that __every__ line needs to be ended by a newline character, even the last line.
 There is 3 types of input fields: